What's new in version 1906 of Configuration Manager current branch

 Configure client cache minimum retention period

 You can now specify the minimum time for the Configuration Manager client to keep cached content.
-This client setting controls how long the client stores content in the cache before deleting it.
+This client setting defines the minimum amount of time Configuration Manager agent should wait before it can remove content from the cache in case more space is needed.
 In the Client cache settings group of client settings, configure the following setting: Minimum duration before cached content can be removed (minutes).

 In the same client setting group, the existing setting to Enable Configuration Manager client in full OS to share content is now renamed to Enable as peer cache source.
 The behavior of the setting doesn't change.